utdata/icj-setting-up/macintosh-02.md

 ```

 ### Setting up the environment variable for GitHub Codespaces
-This environment variable will be used when you are accessing this project through [GitHub Codespaces](https://github.com/features/codespaces).
+These environment variables will be used when you are accessing this project through [GitHub Codespaces](https://github.com/features/codespaces).
 We will be following the process shown [here](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces#adding-a-secret).

-**NOTE:** It is absolutely imperative that you DO NOT commit the contents of `service_account_key.json` to your repository at all.
+**NOTE:** It is absolutely imperative that you DO NOT commit the contents of `service_account_key.json` to your branch at all.
 If someone else were able to see the contents of that file, they could execute any action that service account has in its abilities.
 Since `service_account_key.json` is in the `.gitignore` file, you should not be able to check it in, but it is important to remember that for the sake of transparency.

-Step-specific information:
+Step-specific information for the first environment variable:
 4. The "Name" of the secret will be `GOOGLE_CREDENTIALS`.
 5. The "Value" of the secret will be the contents of the `$HOME/.config/gcloud/service_account_key.json` file.
+6. The repository that you will give access to it will be the name of the repository you are using in the Codespace, presumably `icj-project-rig`.

+Step-specific information for the first environment variable:
+4. The "Name" of the secret will be `GOOGLE_APPLICATION_CREDENTIALS`.
+5. The "Value" of the secret will be `service_account_key.json`.
 6. The repository that you will give access to it will be the name of the repository you are using in the Codespace, presumably `icj-project-rig`.

 When you open your Codespace, you will run the following command, and you should be able to get to work quickly: